googleanalytics/autotrack/docs/plugins/max-scroll-tracker.md

 By default, all events sent by this plugin are [non-interaction events](https://support.google.com/analytics/answer/1033068#NonInteractionEvents), which means they won't affect your bounce rate.
 However, in some cases you may want to consider scrolling beyond a specific point an engagement and not a bounce.

-This example shows how to use the [`hitFilter`](#options) option to send max scrol events as interactive once the user has scrolled more than 50%.
+This example shows how to use the [`hitFilter`](#options) option to send max scroll events as interactive once the user has scrolled more than 50%.

 ```js
 ga('require', 'maxScrollTracker', {